Last updated: [6th August 2021]

 If you do business with us, we also collect your business name and bank details and keep records of the invoices we send you and the payments you make.

-When you contact us by email or through our website, we store your information in [Office 365], which is the marketing platform we prefer, If we do business, we store your information in our accounts software, [FreeAgent].
+When you contact us by email or through our website.
+If we do business, we store your information in our accounts software.
 We chose these systems partly for their commitment to security.

 What we use your information for